Mrwow/Ladder/README.md

 - Save shapes and labels into a JSON file
 - Reload the JSON file into the Ladder and resume labeling work
 - Check the JSON file format
-- Conver JSON file to YOLO format
+- Convert JSON file to YOLO format

 ### Training with labeled data
 - Currently support YOLO model set from the ultralytics (https://www.ultralytics.com/).
 Thanks them for the great work!